Chemical118/TREW/README.md

 NO_PUTATIVE_TRM,-1
 ```

+`:H` means _high_ baseline search, this raw result might show homogeneous repeats.
+Also, `:L` means _low_ baseline search, this raw result might show heterogeneous repeats.
-The value of score can range from 1 to 3, but we recommend checking all putative TRMs regardless of the value of score.
+The value of score in `Putative_TRM` can range from 1 to 10, but we recommend checking all putative TRMs regardless of the value of score.

 ### Author